andrewrk/libsoundio/README.md

    performance but prevent other applications from using them.
 Shared devices are default and usually provide sample rate conversion and format conversion.
+ * Exposes both device id and friendly name. id you could save in a config file because it persists between devices becoming plugged and unplugged, while friendly name is suitable for exposing to users.
  * Supports optimal usage of each supported backend.
 The same API does the right thing whether the backend has a fixed buffer size, such as on JACK and CoreAudio, or whether it allows directly managing the buffer, such as on